jakeevans00/trainclimbing/README.md

 - MongoDB Atlas Database created - done!
 - Endpoints for data - Endpoints for workout and entry getting/setting are being used by application.
 - Stores data in MongoDB - done!

+## Login Deliverable:

+For this deliverable, I created the login/registration functionality for my app.

+- User Registration - Users can create accounts which are stored in the database
+- Existing Users - Users can be verified using data stored in database (username & password)
+- Credentials stored in MongoDB - done!
+- Restricted functionality based on authentication - Only authenticated users can create new entries in the database (uses secureApiRouter)